PallaviKG03/Smart-Crop-Recommendation-System/README.md

-#  Smart Crop Recommendation Dashboard
+#  Smart Crop Recommendation System

 An AI-powered, enterprise-grade agricultural analytics dashboard that leverages Machine Learning to predict the most optimal crop cultivars for cultivation based on real-time soil chemistry profiles and microclimate indices.